Create a Pre-order Form that Matches Your Branding

 Give your potential customers an incentive to place an order with you.
 Examples of effective incentives include:

-• A limited-quantity discount would work best if your products are custom-made and therefore have to be pre-ordered.
+- If your products are custom-made and therefore have to be pre-ordered, a limited-quantity discount would work best.
 For example, you could offer a 15% discount to the first 50 pre-orders only

-• Free shipping for all pre-orders or a limited number of them.
-Or, you could ship your products for free if the pre-order exceeds a certain value
+- Free shipping for all pre-orders or a limited number of them.
+Or, you could ship your products for free if the pre-order exceeds a certain amount

 #2 Use scarcity or urgency tactics